fbpx

 • Lunch is included in a trattoria in the Gaeta.

 • Following your tour, return to the property for cooking class 2.
-Following the cooking class, everyone enjoys the foods that were prepared in the class.
-A toast of wine included.
-Extra wine available at a surcharge.
+Following the cooking class, everyone enjoys the food that was prepared in the class with a toast of local white or red wine.

 Day 3: Visit to Veroli, Casamari, and Arpino ~ Cooking Class 3